 We were celebrating our friend, Torsten’s birthday today at Indique in Cleveland Park, just four Metro stops from my apartment.
-Torsten picked an excellent spot for his birthday brunch.
-This was my first dining experience here (I had actually not heard of this place before).
-I wasn’t even aware of any Indian restaurants in the area who served brunch, but you should really check out this menu.
+This was my first dining experience here.
+I wasn’t even aware of any Indian restaurants in the area who served brunch.

 If you are unfamiliar with brunch in DC, here are some of the basics.
 Weekend brunch is a DC institution, especially bottomless boozy brunch. f you walk into a restaurant in the area on Saturdays and Sundays from 10:00 am to 3:00 or 4:00 pm, there is a high chance you will be handed a brunch menu.
 There are a growing number of restaurants (of a variety of cuisines) who offer a bottomless brunch, either food, alcohol, or both.
-Most of the bottomless brunch options are served in small/shared plates style, so it’s very easy to share.
+Most of the bottomless brunch options are served in small/shared plates style, so it’s very easy to share with a group.

 I think I have now recovered enough to write about our dining experience.
 The brunch at Indique is $25 for bottomless food plus $12 for bottomless drinks.
 We had a group of 16, so we just asked for the wait staff to put in food items for us instead of ordering individually.
 I’m sure this is a lot easier for the restaurant, but it also makes it less chaotic for guests trying to enjoy brunch in a large group setting.

 Like many in the group, I started out with a rum lassi.
 I commented that this drink could have been a whole meal in itself.
-I knew I couldn’t go to brunch at an Indian restaurant and not get a lassi.
-However, I can only handle one of these in a sitting due to my darn lactose intolerance.
-(I could write an entire post about how much it sucks to be an Italian with lactose intolerance, but I’ll save that for another day).
-After I finished my rum lassi, I switched to tamarind margaritas, and finished off with a brunch punch (white sangria).
+After I finished drink, I switched to tamarind margaritas, and finished off with a brunch punch (white sangria).
 The rum lassi and the brunch punch seemed to be the most popular drinks in our group.
 However, my favorite drink of the day was definitely the tamarind margarita.
-It had a little more punch and flavor than a traditional margarita.
-Plus, I can do some real damage to tequila.
+It had a little more punch of flavor and tang than a traditional margarita.

 This brunch was the medicine my tired and aching soul needed before beginning another week.
 These are the days that I live for: to have an opportunity to enjoy good food and great company and not worry about anything else.
 When I have something like this to write about in my blog, my heart feels complete.
 I get so much life from writing this blog, and I am so glad to have amazing friends to enjoy this experience with me.